sudheermuthyala/AWS/aws-glue/README.md

 **Connection**
 - Connection containg the properties that are require to connect to your data store
 **Crawler**
-- crawler is nothing but a program that connects to a data store May be a source or in target progresses through priorities through
+- crawler is nothing but a program that connects to a data store May be a source or in target progresses through priorities